Plantation house: Antebellum American South

 In the American South, antebellum plantations were centered on a "plantation house," the residence of the owner, where important business was conducted.
 Slavery and plantations had different characteristics in different regions of the South.
 As the Upper South of the Chesapeake Bay colonies developed first, historians of the antebellum South defined planters as those who held 20 enslaved people.
 Major planters held many more, especially in the Deep South as it developed.
 The majority of slaveholders held 10 or fewer enslaved people, often to labor domestically.
 By the late 18th century, most planters in the Upper South had switched from exclusive tobacco cultivation to mixed-crop production, both because tobacco had exhausted the soil and because of changing markets.
 The shift away from tobacco meant they had slaves in excess of the number needed for labor, and they began to sell them in the internal slave trade.

 There was a variety of domestic architecture on plantations.
-The largest and wealthiest planter families, for instance, those with estates fronting on the James River in Virginia, constructed mansions in brick and Georgian style, e.g. Shirley Plantation.
+The largest and wealthiest planter families, for instance those with estates fronting on the James River in Virginia, constructed mansions in brick and Georgian style.
 Common or smaller planters in the late 18th and 19th century had more modest wood-frame buildings, such as Southall Plantation in Charles City County.